 Fear of grief and trauma reactions:

 After a death mourners often feel as though they are going crazy, and, as noted, those who have experienced a traumatic loss often experience intensified and prolonged grief/trauma reactions.
 If a person interprets their symptoms as dangerous, threatening, or indicative of a larger mental or physical problem, they are more likely to fear and inhibit their reactions.
-Concerns about one’s own reactions following a death add to existing emotion by causing additional anxiety, depression, anger or shame.
-Those who are fearful of their reactions may also engage in maladaptive and persistent avoidance of triggers or reminders which can contribute to the development of postraumatic stress disorder and which prevent the mourner from finding meaningful ways to continue their bond with their loved one.
+Concerns about one’s own reactions following a death add to existing emotion by causing additional anxiety, depression, anger, or shame.
+Those who are fearful of their reactions may also engage in maladaptive and persistent avoidance of triggers or reminders which can contribute to the development of posttraumatic stress disorder and prevent the mourner from finding meaningful ways to continue their bond with their loved one.

 Poor social support:

 Evidence suggests that social support can reduce the impact of stressful life events.
 Sadly, after a death, many people don’t receive effective support for a number of reasons.
 This is especially true after a traumatic death when the enduring impact of acute grief can last much longer than society has been taught to expect it.
 A few reasons why people do not receive effective support after a death include:

 - People don’t know how to provide grief support